-Here are 7 grammar rules your editor wants you to know to make his or her life better and to make sure your piece ends up in publication.
+Here are 7 important grammar rules your editor wants you to know to make their life better and to make sure your piece ends up in publication.

 A run-on sentence is two complete sentences joined by a simple comma.
 This is different from a really long sentence.
 We have an excellent article that discusses the differences to help you understand.

 You need conjunctions to fix a run-on sentence.
 Here’s an example:

 - Incorrect: Practice is over at 5pm, you need to pick John up in time.

 - Correct: Practice is over at 5pm, so you need to pick John up in time.

 You can also replace the comma with a semi-colon or a period to make two complete sentences correctly.

 Some pronoun errors are easy to make.
 Consider the following example:

 The pronoun that agrees with "everybody" is actually "his or her."
 There are some who argue "their" is proper to avoid using sexist language.
 And some argue correct grammar is correct grammar.
 We have a fun article about this issue here.

 Apostrophes show possession or denote contractions.
 Don’t use apostrophes any other way.